Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintB/us1000b/readme.md

 # 1. Requirements
 **1000b** As Administrator, I want to be disable/enable users of the backoffice
-- Create two new services with all the attributes.
+- Create a new services with all the attributes.
 The interpretation made of this requirement was to create a service with all the necessary attributes for its creation.